Ampelopsis Japonica Herb Fights Breast Cancer

 Nho KJ, Chun JM, Kim DS, Kim HK.
-Ampelopsis japonica ethanol extract suppresses migration and invasion in human MDA‑MB‑231 breast cancer cells.
+Ampelopsis japonica extract suppresses breast cancer migration and invasion in human MDA‑MB‑231 breast cancer cells.
 Mol Med Rep. 2015 Jan 9.

 Duke, JA.
 Ayensu, ES.
 Medicinal Plants of China.
 Reference Pub.
 Algonac.
 Michigan, 1985.